sirca/clusterous/subprojects/environments/spark/README.md

 ## Spark Environment

-This environment gives you an IPython notebook connected to spark instances running inside the cluster (see diagram below).
+This environment gives you an IPython notebook connected to spark instances (see diagram below).

-By default it creates 2 spark instances.
-You can modify the number and type of spark instances in the [spark-cluster.yml](spark-cluster.yml) file.
+By default it creates a cluster with 2 spark instances but you can modify using the [spark-cluster.yml](spark-cluster.yml) file.

-A trivial Python example has been added to the IPython notebook folder.
+A trivial Python example has been added to the IPython notebook folder so you can start coding from there.

 ### Launch